brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 necessary.
 So that is challenge number one.

 Challenge number two: You need to decide who is the new leader.
-You have all these followers, living in an anarchy, and they need to somehow agree on how should be the new leader.
+You have all these followers, living in an anarchy, and they need to somehow agree on who should be the new leader.
 For example, one relatively simple (at least conceptually) approach it to have a predefined successor node, that will assume the leader position when the original leader dies.
 Or you can choose the node